-Evidence requirements
+Evidence requirements for this unit

-Candidates will need to provide evidence to demonstrate their knowledge and/or skills for the whole unit by showing that they can:
+Learners will need to provide evidence to demonstrate their knowledge and/or skills across all outcomes by showing that they can:

-- develop an operation plan for a food and beverage service for a minimum of 30 covers.
-This should include: - a logical approach to the construction of the operation plan, which must include the rationale and justification for the theme/event. - a strategy for the event covering the aims and objectives, the standard required, the customer group and the planning process. - details of the control methods to be used for service standards, quality control and discussing feedback from both customers and the team. - costings and records of financial information necessary for the success of the event.
-If 'back of house', the evidence should include costing of menus; if 'front of house; the evidence should include the selling price of the menu, table decoration, etc. - requirements for all materials and equipment. - human resource requirements. - information on current industry practice. - information on legal requirements. - risk assessment and contingency planning. - Using the viable plan from Outcome 1, manage the implementation of the operational plan, this should include: - demonstration of leadership and decision-making skills. - demonstration of communication skills, including briefing sessions, task allocation and training schedule for service. - controlling of food and other stocks. - controlling of finance. - compliance with legislation. - monitoring of standards of service, including re-instatement of the area. - implementation of contingency plans, if required. - Critically evaluate the effectiveness of the operation plan, this should include: - analysis of performance, covering the planning process, during the event, own performance and team performance. - analysis of customer feedback. - analysis of financial information. - conclusions and recommendation for future.
+Develop an operation plan for a food and beverage service for a minimum of 30 covers.
+This should include:

+- ♦ A logical approach to the construction of the operation plan, this must include the rationale and justification for the theme/event - ♦ A strategy for the event covering the aims and objectives, the standard required, the customer group and the planning process - Details of the control methods to be used for service standards, quality control and discussing feedback from both customers and the team - ♦ Costings and records of financial information necessary for the success of the event - If 'back of house' the evidence should include costing of menus - If 'front of house'; the evidence should include the selling price of the menu, table decoration, etc - Requirements for all materials and equipment - ♦ Human resource requirements - Information on current industry practice - ♦ Information on legal requirements - Risk assessment and contingency planning

+Using the viable plan from Outcome 1, manage the implementation of the operational plan, this should include:

+- Demonstration of leadership and decision-making skills - ♦ Demonstration communication skills, including briefing sessions, task allocation and training schedule for service - Controlling of food and other stocks - Controlling of finance - Compliance with legislation - Monitoring of standards of service, including re-instatement of the area - ♦ Implementation of contingency plans, if required

+Critically evaluate the effectiveness of the operation plan, this should include:

+- Analysis of performance, covering the planning process, during the event, own performance and team performance

+- ♦ Analysis of customer feedback

+- Analysis of financial information

+- Conclusions and recommendation for future

-Each candidate will present evidence of the planning, management and evaluation of a substantial realistic food and beverage event for a minimum of 30 covers (eg a themed dinner/lunch, finger/fork buffet).
+Each learner should present evidence of the planning, management and evaluation of a substantial realistic food and beverage event for a minimum of 30 covers (eg a themed dinner/lunch, finger/fork buffet).

-Unit specification: support notes
+Support notes

-This part of the unit specification is offered as guidance.
-The support notes are not mandatory.
+Unit support notes are offered as guidance and are not mandatory.